digisic/digitalbank-gen-one/README.md

   * Serenity BDD tests use Cucumber Feature file definitions.
     * UI Tests are executed using the Selenium Java framework.
     * API Test are executed using the Rest Assured Java framework.
-  * Use '-Dcucumber.options="--tags {tag}"' mnv command line option to filter test execution based on Feature or Scenario tags defined within the [feature files](src/test/resources/features).
+  * Use '-Dcucumber.options="--tags {tag}"' maven command line option to filter test execution based on Feature or Scenario tags defined within the [feature files](src/test/resources/features).

 ## Packaging